VIN Decoder

 Remedy / Corrective Action

 Owners are advised not to use Level 3 quick charging until the remedy is completed.
 Dealers will update the battery software, free of charge.
 Interim letters notifying owners of the safety risk were mailed October 24, 2025.
-A second notice will be sent once the remedy becomes available, anticipated December 31, 2025.
+A second notice will be sent once the remedy becomes available, anticipated in late March 2026.
 Owners may contact Nissan's Customer Service at 1-800-867-7669.
 Nissan's number for this recall is R25C8.
 Vehicle Identification Numbers (VINs) involved in this recall will be searchable on NHTSA.gov beginning October 4, 2025.

 4.9/5.0